evgeniabogranskaya/gooddata-ui/README.md

 curl localhost:8080/info
 ```

+### Run REST API Locally from IntelliJ IDEA

+Sometime it might be useful to be able to run CFAL RestAPI directly from IDE.
+However because of current setup of the dependencies, you cannot simply run `com.gooddata.cfal.restapi.AuditlogApplication` (in case you try this, you'll get load of `ClassNotFoundeEception`s).

+You can use Maven profile `local-development` to fix this and run CFAL REST API from IDE.

 ### Developer's machine recommended setup

 To ease you a first struggle with this app, these are recommended options you should have in `~/.spring-boot-devtools.properties`.